Day Three: Living the Aulani Life

 When things started getting quiet and the sun was beginning to go down we moved our operation to some empty chairs by the adult hot tub.
 This two level tub was perfectly situated to watch the sunset.
 This became a favorite way to end most evenings.

-After a lazy day we surprisingly felt pretty tired and lazy.
-We decided for dinner to not even go anywhere and just order a pizza and salads from Ulu Cafe.
-We enjoyed them in the pool area under the stars with some wine.
+After a lazy day we surprisingly felt pretty tired didn't feel like doing much.
+We decided to keep the relaxed vibe going and not even go anywhere for dinner.
+We were able to order a takeout pizza and salads from Ulu Cafe.
+We enjoyed them in the pool area under the stars accompanied by some wine.
 It was a great way to end the night before heading to bed.

 Day Four: Kualoa Ranch Adventure